-Travel companions - Claire and Leon from Holland in a Series III, and Haakon from Norway on his bike.
-The Dutch carried our guide, and Claire spent a lot of time on the roof.
+Travel companions - Claire and Leon from Netherlands in a Series III, and Haakon from Norway on his bike.
+The Dutch carried our guide, and Claire spent a lot of time on the roof

 The roof was a a popular place to sit - good view, good breeze and no danger of this old Land Rover going too fast, especially on lava boulder terrain.